whoisdsmith/VAULTSIDIAN/home-mthrfckr/Text Processing/Command-Line-Text-Processing/Gnu_Sed.md

 123 xyz
 ```

-* and many more... see also
+* and many more… see also

     * [unix.stackexchange - Why does my regular expression work in X but not in Y?](https://unix.stackexchange.com/questions/119905/why-does-my-regular-expression-work-in-x-but-not-in-y)

     * [stackoverflow - Greedy vs. Reluctant vs. Possessive Quantifiers](https://stackoverflow.com/questions/5319840/greedy-vs-reluctant-vs-possessive-quantifiers)

     * [stackoverflow - How to replace everything between but only until the first occurrence of the end string?](https://stackoverflow.com/questions/45168607/how-to-replace-everything-between-but-only-until-the-first-occurrence-of-the-end)

     * [stackoverflow - How to match a specified pattern with multiple possibilities](https://stackoverflow.com/questions/43650926/how-to-match-a-specified-pattern-with-multiple-possibilities)

     * [stackoverflow - mixing different regex syntax](https://stackoverflow.com/questions/45389684/cant-comment-a-line-in-my-cnf/45389833#45389833)

     * [sed manual - BRE-vs-ERE](https://www.gnu.org/software/sed/manual/sed.html#BRE-vs-ERE)

 * Speed boost for ASCII encoded input